This topic describes how to plan test runs, and run them within ALM Octane using the Manual Runner.

 If a test contains parameters, or a step is called from a different test, you cannot save the edited description to the test.
 In this case, an alert icon to the right of the description indicates that the edited description applies to the current run only.

 Similarly, you can edit a run step description during Gherkin test execution, but the modification cannot be saved to the test.
-It will only apply to the current run.
+It is only apply to the current run.

-After performing all steps, at the bottom of the ALM Octane Manual Runner window, click .
+After performing all steps, at the bottom of the Manual Runner window, click .

 Run timer: If your workspace is set up to automatically measure the duration of a test run, the timer stops when you click the stop button, or close the Manual Runner window.

-If you exit the system without stopping the run, the test run duration will be not be measured correctly.
+If you exit the system without stopping the run, the test run duration is not measured correctly.

 If you have not marked all steps or validation steps, the run status is still listed as In Progress.
 Finish entering and updating step details to change the status.

-The report displays step-by-step results, including the result of all validation steps, and any attachments included in the run.
+The report displays step-by-step results, including the results of all validation steps, and any attachments included in the run.